 Eagle ray on Cozumel

-Between November and April we will meet shools of graceful eagle rays in Cantrell Wall.
+Between November and April, we will meet schools of graceful eagle rays in Cantrell Wall.
 Because of the strong currents a certain level of experience in diving is required.
-A very impressive but demanding dive site.
+It is a very impressive but demanding dive site.